 by Kurt Schroeder and Aaron Mosby

-Avtex Chief Experience Officer, Kurt Schroeder sat down with VP of Marketing, John Seeds to discuss key takeaways, and share what stood out about how to create exceptional experiences for customers.
-In this episode, Kurt and John discuss sticking to your brand promise, the power of moments, and the different interactions that play into your experience.
+Avtex Chief Experience Officer, Kurt Schroeder sat down with VP of Marketing, John Seeds to discuss key takeaways from this episode of Experience Points with Jesse Cole.
+In this episode, Kurt and John discuss the impact of customer reviews, empowering your employees, and observational research.

 Fake or Fact

 [Kurt] So everywhere you go, you're being asked for a review.